Motoko Programming Language Guide

 Finding more information

-For information about using Motoko with the DFINITY Canister SDK, see the SDK Developer Tools.
+For information about using Motoko with the IC SDK for creating and managing canisters, see the Developer Resources.

 For background information on various topics relevant to the design, use, or deployment of Motoko services, or the language’s design itself, consider the following resources as a starting point: